David Resnick joins Third Avenue as president

-NEW YORK, Sept 11 (Reuters) - Third Avenue Management LLC, an investment firm with approximately $11 billion in assets, announced on Tuesday that David Resnick has joined as president and member of its investment team.
+NEW YORK (Reuters) - Third Avenue Management LLC, an investment firm with approximately $11 billion in assets, announced on Tuesday that David Resnick has joined as president and member of its investment team.

 Resnick previously served as chairman of Rothschild Inc.’s Global Financing Advisory practice, where he advised various deals including the restructuring of insurer American International Group with the U.S. Treasury Department.